codingMustache/codingMustache/README.md

 ## Daily Trivia

-In programming, what do you call functions with the same name but different implementations?
+Which of these is not a key value of Agile software development?
- 1. Abstracting
+ 1. Comprehensive documentation
- 2. Overloading
+ 2. Individuals and interactions
- 3. Inheriting
+ 3. Customer collaboration
- 4. Overriding
+ 4. Responding to change

 <details>
   <summary>Answer</summary>
-  Overloading
+  Comprehensive documentation
 </details>